 Long winter nights provide ample reading time, so I think it’s time to pick up that thick fantasy you’ve always been wanting to read and get stuck into it.
 If nothing else, it’s a perfect escape from those icy winter nights.
-Here are my top five winter recommendations!
+Here are the top five winter fantasies I recommend!

 This is a recent read for me, but perfect for winter with it’s Prague setting and chilly goodness.
 Daughter of Smoke and Bone is a high-stakes love story between angels and demons.
 Now, I’m not one for love stories, but I adored this fantasy, with its rich setting and kick-ass protagonist.